-The actual global challenges we face are compounded by the limitations of the Budget Control Act and sequestration, which are a self-inflicted national security crisis.
-Indeed, all four of the military service chiefs have testified that defense spending at sequestration levels would put American lives at risk.
-Now more than ever, a strong Navy and Marine Corps are central to our Nation's ability to deter adversaries, assure allies, and defend our national interests.

-8 From our strategy of rebalancing, to the Asia-Pacific 9 region, to conducting ongoing operations against ISIL, to 10 deterring roque actors like Iran or North Korea, to many 11 other requirements, the U.S. Navy and Marine Corps are key 12 pillars of our national security strategy.
-Yet by any measure, today's fleet of 275 ships is too small to address 13 14 these critical security challenges.
-The Navy's force 15 structure assessment requires is 306 ships.
-The bipartisan 16 National Defense Panel calls for a fleet of 323 to 346 17 ships, and our combatant commanders say they require 450 ships.
-But under sequestration, the Navy has said the fleet 18 19 could shrink to 260 ships.
-Equally troubling, the Marine 20 Corps continues personnel reductions down from 202,000 21 active duty marines in 2012 to 184,000 today, to 182,000 in 22 2017.
+- 1 which are a self-inflicted national security crisis. - 2 Indeed, all four of the military service chiefs have - 3 testified that defense spending at sequestration levels - 4 would put American lives at risk.
+Now more than ever, a - 5 strong Navy and Marine Corps are central to our Nation's - 6 ability to deter adversaries, assure allies, and defend our - 7 national interests. - From our strategy of rebalancing, to the Asia-Pacific - 9 region, to conducting ongoing operations against ISIL, to - 10 deterring rogue actors like Iran or North Korea, to many - 11 other requirements, the U.S. Navy and Marine Corps are key - 12 pillars of our national security strategy.
+Yet by any - 13 measure, today's fleet of 275 ships is too small to address - 14 these critical security challenges.
+The Navy's force - 15 structure assessment requires is 306 ships.
+The bipartisan - 16 National Defense Panel calls for a fleet of 323 to 346 - 17 ships, and our combatant commanders say they require 450 - 18 ships.
+But under sequestration, the Navy has said the fleet - 19 could shrink to 260 ships.
+Equally troubling, the Marine - 20 Corps continues personnel reductions down from 202,000 - 21 active duty marines in 2012 to 184,000 today, to 182,000 in - 22 2017. - With the demands on our sailors and marines rising, - 24 these force reductions, coupled with major readiness - 25 shortfalls due to sequestration, are lengthening

-With the demands on our sailors and marines rising, these force reductions, coupled with major readiness shortfalls due to sequestration, are lengthening deployments, cutting training and time at home with families, and putting our all-volunteer force under considerable strain.
-The President's budget request attempts to buy as much readiness as the Department can execute for Fiscal Year 2016, and this is yet another reason why we cannot afford a defense budget at sequestration levels.

-8 The President's budget also includes significant 9 funding requests for major Navy and Marine Corps acquisition 10 programs.
-In the current fiscal environment, it is all the 11 more important for this committee to conduct rigorous 12 oversight of these programs to ensure that the Department of 13 the Navy is making the best use of limited taxpayer dollars.
-14 That is exactly what we will.

-15 With the Littoral combat ship, despite initial cost 16 overruns that more doubled the cost per ship, the Navy appears to have stabilized the cost of the LCSC frames.
-17 And yet the program still faces challenges to deliver the 18 19 promised warfighting capability.
-All three of the LCS 20 mission packages still need significant further testing and 21 must overcome major technology integration challenges.
-22 Regarding of the Secretary of Defense's decision to 23 upgrade the LCS, this committee will continue seeking 24 further information to justify this decision.
-Without a operational requirements the upgraded LCS is designed to meet, and, thus, how much more lethal and survivable the ship needs to be.
-In short, the Navy must demonstrate what problem the upgraded LCS is trying to solve.
-We cannot afford to make this mistake again.

-25 clear capabilities-based assessment, it is unclear what
+- 1 deployments, cutting training and time at home with - 2 families, and putting our all-volunteer force under - 3 considerable strain.
+The President's budget request - 4 attempts to buy as much readiness as the Department can - 5 execute for Fiscal Year 2016, and this is yet another reason - 6 why we cannot afford a defense budget at sequestration - 7 levels. - 8 The President's budget also includes significant - 9 funding requests for major Navy and Marine Corps acquisition - 10 programs.
+In the current fiscal environment, it is all the - 11 more important for this committee to conduct rigorous - 12 oversight of these programs to ensure that the Department of - 13 the Navy is making the best use of limited taxpayer dollars. - 14 That is exactly what we will. - 15 With the Littoral combat ship, despite initial cost - 16 overruns that more doubled the cost per ship, the Navy - 17 appears to have stabilized the cost of the LCSC frames.
+And - 18 yet the program still faces challenges to deliver the - 19 promised warfighting capability.
+All three of the LCS - 20 mission packages still need significant further testing and - 21 must overcome major technology integration challenges. - 22 Regarding of the Secretary of Defense's decision to - 23 upgrade the LCS, this committee will continue seeking - 24 further information to justify this decision.
+Without a - 25 clear capabilities-based assessment, it is unclear what